TheBoyMoe/DataScience-Repo/CodeAcademy-Data-Science/03-NumPy/notes/02-stats-in-numpy.md

 **Outliers**

-The meancan be heavily influenced by outliers in a data set.
+The mean can be heavily influenced by outliers in a data set.
 They can skew data and lead to errors.
 They can also be useful in pointing to errors in data collection.

 When we're able to identify outliers, determine if they were due to sampling error during collection or whether or not they represent a significant but real deviation from the mean.